Whether a student can get a Tuition Fee Loan depends on their:

 Full financial support is available if the student already has a degree but they’re starting:

 - an Initial Teacher Training course, not exceeding two years and they don’t hold qualified teacher status, or

-- a Nursing, Midwifery or Allied Health Professional course (excluding dental hygiene and dental therapy) in England on or after 1 August 2017.
+- a Nursing, Midwifery or Allied Health Professional course in England on or after 1 August 2017.

 Nationality or residency status